-Be advised there is some strong language and there are some gruesome images/videos below…
+Be advised there are some gruesome images/videos below…

 The last few weeks and the last few months has seen America and the World, respectively, exposed.
-The deaths of Breonna Taylor, Ahmaud Arbery, and George Floyd have been intense reminders that prejudice and inequality can have lethal consequences when left unchecked.
+The deaths of Breonna Taylor, Ahmaud Arbery, and George Floyd have been intense reminders of the tensions that seem to exist along racial lines in out country.
 The Coronavirus has shown the world the fragility of human life on this planet and just how interconnected the Global Economy is.
-The confluence of these circumstances has generated some of the strangest times I’ve seen in my lifetime and I just don’t know what to make of it all.
-What do I do other than continuing to live my life and trying to add something of value to the lives of others… which seems inadequate right now…
+The confluence of these circumstances has generated some of the strangest times I’ve seen in my life and I just don’t know what to make of it all.
+What do I do other than continuing to live my life and trying to add something of value to the lives of others… which feels inadequate right now…

 Recently, a Black Federal Officer (Dave Patrick Underwood) was shot and killed while securing a federal building in Oakland, CA. I can recall similar incidents occurring several years ago as protests against police brutality turned violent.
 Police Officers being targeted for wearing a uniform and choosing to take on one of the most difficult, stressful, and understaffed jobs in our society… because a few of them make terrible decisions while on duty.
 It reminds me of the way Vietnam Veterans were treated in the 60’s and 70’s.